Stephen-Gates/report-gallery/docs/factsheet-map-reports/technical-stack-factsheet-map-report.md

 ## Settings

-**Fact sheet type** choose Technical Stack
+**Factsheet type** choose Technical Stack

 **Wrap layout**  to display the report within the width of the window to avoid horizontal scrolling

 ## View

-The views available will vary based on the chosen Fact sheet type.
+The views available will vary based on the chosen factsheet type.
 There are three types of views, based on:

-1. fields on the fact sheet
+1. fields on the factsheet
 1. fields on relations
-1. fields on related fact sheets
+1. fields on related factsheets

-### Fields on the fact sheet
+### Fields on the factsheet

 - Lifecycle